 Here’s the best part about screenshots: everyone understands them and can make them right now.
 Your entire workforce is already using a tool to capture a screen, whether that’s handhelds and smartphones or Macs and Windows PCs.
 Screenshot tools are incredibly common because they’re so useful.

 At CloudApp, we’re working to make their capabilities stronger and more useful, allowing you to be more productive.
-With our service, you can instantly create a screenshot and start editing or annotating it, then share it with integrated programs like Slack and Trello in just a click.
+With our service, you can instantly create a screenshot using our snipping tool for Mac or PC and start editing or annotating it, then share it with integrated programs like Slack and Trello in just a click.
 (You can also use it to create GIFs, screen recordings, and webcam recordings right in the same platform).

 It’s all designed to be quick to learn and effective to use.
 You already know the power of images for learning and sharing.
 Now, you can take it to the next level by making them easier to create and customize for any situation.
 Learn what this means and see the power of the next-gen screenshot for free with a no-obligation CloudApp trial.